shsagir/play-area-sync/docs/install-laravel-5-uni.md

 ### Setup Git

 If you used the above Quick start guide, Git is already setup and you can safely skip this topic.
-If you havent, then you need follow steps 3 to 6 from above, to initialize a local Git repo and add your fortrabbit remote.
+If you haven't, follow steps 3 to 6 from above, to initialize a local Git repo and add your fortrabbit remote or have a look at our general [getting started with Git guide](/git).

 ### MySQL configuration